 2. Retool Your Budget

 When I get the most stressed about my finances, it often means my personal budget is out of whack.
-It can be anything from overspending on certain categories, to not properly planning my purchases.
-Regular budget checkups are essential since life, and all of its expenses, are rarely constant.
+Regular budget checkups are essential because life, and all of its expenses, are rarely constant.
+If you’re feeling anxious about money, taking stock and seeing how your finances look on paper helps you identify problem areas or calm your fears.

 Check these items off your to-do list when your budget starts causing you stress:

 - Review.
-Go over your bills and expenditures, and make sure all your numbers are accurate by ensuring that receipts and bills match up with your budget.
-Of course, things can fluctuate from month to month because of car repairs, health emergencies, travel, and other unpredictable events.
+Go over your bills and expenditures and check that your numbers are accurate by ensuring your receipts and bills match up with your budget.
+Expenses often fluctuate from month to month because of car repairs, health emergencies, travel, and other unpredictable events.
 This might be the perfect time to allot a certain amount to an emergency fund for a little more peace of mind.

-- Reduce.
-Check to make sure you’re in the black each month, since going into debt is generally the greatest cause of stress.
-If you find yourself in the red more months than not, it’s time to rethink your money-making or spending strategy.
-Try taking on a second job to bring more in, or reduce your phone bill, TV package, or travel plans to restore balance to your budget.
+- Increase Income.
+Check to make sure you’re in the black each month, because going into debt is usually one of the greatest causes of stress.
+If you find yourself in the red more months than not, it’s time to rethink your money-making strategy.
+Try taking on a second job or starting a side hustle to bring more money in.
+Or find ways to increase your income for the month via selling stuff you don’t need, picking up odd jobs like babysitting, dog walking, general landscaping, or using a site like Fiverr to look for freelance work or offer your services.

 3. Banish Financial Shame